7 min read

 She placed the book in a spot with good sunlight and carefully opened it.

-On the first page was a brown-toned pen drawing.
+On the first page was a sepia pen drawing.
 A delicate and beautiful landscape.
-Seeing the dense holly forest that looked like what she'd just passed through, she felt curious and glad, and a smile rose to her lips.
+Seeing the lush holly forest that looked like the one she'd just passed through brought a smile to her lips, feeling both wondrous and welcome.

-Passing the left page with a single sentence in the center, she turned her eyes to the right page.
-There was a landscape that seemed to peer deeper into the forest drawn on the previous page.
+She passed the left page with just one sentence in the center and turned her eyes to the right page.
+There was a view that seemed to look deeper into the forest drawn on the previous page.

-As if entering and walking into the book, Lanthe turned the page.
+As if walking into the book itself, Lanthe turned the page.

 Raphlang.

-Then an angel will descend, carry you on their back, and guide you to His kingdom.
+Then an angel will descend, carry you on its back, and guide you to its kingdom.

-The majestic castle gate of the forest kingdom was revealed.
-Though just a monochrome line drawing, Lanthe gazed at the kingdom coming alive before her eyes, overwhelmed by descriptions so vivid they seemed to jump off the page, forgetting even to breathe.
+The magnificent castle gate of the forest kingdom was revealed.
+Though it was just a monochrome line drawing, Lanthe stared at the kingdom coming to life above the page, overwhelmed by the vivid depiction that seemed to leap off the paper, forgetting even to breathe.

-"You are a descendant of the Raphlang kingdom protected by angels.
+"You are a descendant of the Kingdom of Raphlang, protected by angels.
 We are the proud people of heaven."

 Lanthe could find countless familiar things in the pictures.

-The arrangement of buildings forming the small village, the shape of roofs, decorations on fences and gates—everything was familiar.
+The arrangement of buildings forming small villages, the shape of roofs, the decorations on fences and gates—all were familiar.

-The clothes people wore, how they braided and decorated their hair, baskets woven from tree branches and leaves, even the shape of bread contained in them—all resembled things she knew quite well.
+The clothes people wore, the way they braided and adorned their hair, baskets woven from tree trunks and leaves and even the shape of bread contained in them—all resembled what she knew.